Empower Your Practice

 1. Does insurance cover telehealth visits?

 Coverage varies by insurer and plan type.
 Many major insurers, including Medicare and Medicaid, now reimburse for a broad range of telehealth services.
-Check directly with your payer to confirm which codes and service types are reimbursable for virtual visits in your state.
+Check directly with your payer to confirm which codes are reimbursable for virtual visits.

-1. Can I use AI noise-cancelling software with any telehealth platform?
+1. Can I use my smartphone for telehealth visits?

 If you have been thinking about how to set up telehealth at home and felt overwhelmed by all the moving parts, consider this your practical starting point.
-The integration of noise cancellation and meeting assistant features in telehealth sessions represents a significant advancement in optimising the quality and efficiency of remote healthcare communication.
-By effectively eliminating background noise and echoes, noise cancellation technology ensures that medical conversations remain clear and focused, contributing to accurate diagnoses and patient understanding.
+The integration of noise cancellation and transcription features in telehealth sessions represents a significant advancement in optimising the quality of remote healthcare.
+By eliminating background noise and echoes, these technologies ensure that medical conversations remain clear and focused.

 es Telemed Meet